Moji-bit/TextToSpeech/README.md

-# 🎙️ Moji Text-to-Speech App 🗣️
+# 🎙️ Text-to-Speech App 🗣️

-Turn your text into voice with **Moji Text-to-Speech** – a super simple yet powerful app! 🚀 Whether you’re practicing pronunciation, creating audio notes, or just having fun, this app has got you covered! 🎉
+Turn your text into voice with **Text-to-Speech** – a super simple yet powerful app! 🚀 Whether you’re practicing pronunciation, creating audio notes, or just having fun, this app has got you covered! 🎉

 ---